CESSProject/doc-v2/storage-miner/troubleshooting.md

-# Possible Issues During Installation
+# Issues During Installation

 <details>

 <summary>Unable to download docker image</summary>

 During the installation process, docker is used to download cess image.
-If the following exception occurs when installing the `cess-nodeadm`:
+If the following error occurs when installing the `cess-nodeadm`:

 ![Docker Daemon Issue](../assets/storage-miner/troubleshooting/docker-daemon-issue.png)

-Make sure cmds are in the root privilege or with sudo command.
+Make sure commands are in the root privilege or prefixed with `sudo` command.
 Start docker on your system:

 ```bash
 systemctl start docker